 I’ve been meaning to write some reflections on how our life has changed in the two years since we moved “up here” from “The Coast.”
-So much I could cover: traffic oddities like the HOV lanes being the same as those for right turns, or how much faster to get where we need to go by taking side roads and avoiding Highway 97,(aka Harvey, which coincidentally was my dad’s name)….
-Or the inadequate medical care in a city with a first rate hospital and oncology department and a chronic shortage of GPs.
-Or the wonderful joys of spring and autumn, and the odd discomfort of searing mid-summer and the tourist invasion, or the tedium of winter days where the sun is perpetually obscured by sullen clouds.
+So much I could cover: traffic oddities like the HOV lane being in the same place as the right turn lane, or how much faster it is to take side roads and avoid Highway 97,(aka Harvey, which coincidentally was my dad’s name)….
+Or the inadequate medical care in a city with a first rate hospital and a chronic shortage of GPs.
+Or the wonderful joys of spring and autumn, and the odd discomfort of searing mid-summer and the tourist invasion, not to mention the occasional flood or wildfire, or the tedium of winter days where the sun is perpetually obscured by sullen clouds.
 Or the maxim we adopted shortly after we figured it out: stop complaining; you’re in Kelowna; you’ll get used to it—and you’ll love it!

 And we do love this city, especially our corner of it so close the Lake and the city’s main recreational facilities.
 And, for us particularly, great places for birding, photography, or long walks that begin right outside the door.